-Please note this template is an example.
-Retention periods need to be internally agreed and justified category or data electronic necention period General Practitioner records Both Life of the patient plus at least 10 year after death.
-General adult health records (Ensure reference to NHS Codes of Practice) Both 8 years from discharge or when patient last seen.
-Mental health records Both 20 years from discharge or when patient last seen or 8 years after the patient has died.
+Medical records Category of data Paper or Retention period electronic General Practitioner records Both Life of the patient plus at least 10 years after death.
+General adult health records Both 8 years from discharge or when patient (Ensure reference to NHS last seen.
+Codes of Practice) Mental health records Both 20 years from discharge or when patient last seen or 8 years after the patient has died.
 Cancer / oncology records Both 30 years from diagnosis of cancer or 8 years after the patient has died.
-Children's records including midwifery, health visiting and school nursing Both Until the patient's 25th birthday or, if the patient was 17 at the end of treatment, until their 26th birthday.
+Children's records including Both Until the patient's 25th birthday or, if the midwifery, health visiting and patient was 17 at the end of treatment, school nursing until their 26th birthday.
 Clinical trials master file Both 30 years after trial ends.
-Authority: [To be specified 1] Information asset owner: [To be specified 1] Location held: [To be specified] Permanent preservation: No Statutes that apply: Records Management Code of Practice for Health and Social Care 2016.
+[To be specified] Authority: Information asset owner: [To be specified] Location held: [To be specified] Permanent preservation: No Statutes that apply: Records Management Code of Practice for Health and Social Care 2016.
 Special categories of data: Yes